pantor/frankx/README.md

 robot.move(motion);
 ```

-Or the corresponding program in python
+The corresponding program in Python is
 ```python
 from frankx import Affine, LinearRelativeMotion, Robot